 My primary inspiration for creating this website is to create a learning community that we can all participate in by virtually opening the doors to my classroom.
 By going to the Class Pagespage, you can learn about what your student is doing each day in the classroom.
 All class resources are posted daily on this website: handouts, assignments, presentation, videos - along with assignment due dates, test dates, and the State and National Standards being covered.
-View each days page and it will almost be like you too are attending class along with your student!

-Education and learning should be as accessible and transparent to both the students and their parents/gaurdians as possible.
+Education and learning should be as accessible and transparent to both the students and their parents/guardians as possible.
 Students have a right to know exactly what is expected of them, and it is our job as teachers and parents to make sure that our students have all the resources necessary to achieve the goals we set in front of them.
 Please contact me by email at any time using the contact form posted below.

 I have also posted below several links to resources for parents about how to support your student and help them succeed in school.
 Additionally, I have posted content-related, science links that are both fascinating and informative, which you may find helpful in brushing up with your science knowledge.